 Product.
-Our product revenue primarily consists of sales of our instruments, including the Aurora and Northern Lights systems and the Aurora CS, instrument accessories, such as loaders and, to a lesser extent, consumables, such as reagents.
+Our product revenue primarily consists of sales of our instruments, including the Aurora, Northern Lights and Aurora CS systems, instrument accessories, such as loaders and consumables, such as reagents.
 We offer multiple versions of our Aurora and Northern Lights systems with different price points based on the number of lasers integrated in the systems.
 We also derive revenue from sales of our conventional flow cytometry system, which is available for sale in China.
 We recognize product revenue when control of the instrument is transferred to the customer.